Client API Keys

 assets:read / assets:write | Asset types, assets, fields, and values |

-files:read / files:write | File reference metadata |
+files:read / files:write | File uploads and organization-scoped file reference metadata |

 search:read | Organization-scoped search |